» Terraform Enterprise VMware Reference Architecture

 » Component Interaction

-The PostgreSQL database will be run in a local container and data will be written to the specified path (which should be a mounted storage device, replicated and/or backed up frequently.)
+In Mounted Disk Mode the PostgreSQL database will be run in a local container and data will be written to the specified path (which should be a mounted storage device, replicated and/or backed up frequently.)
+In Active/Active or External Services Mod the external PostgreSQL server will be used.

-State and other data will be written to the specified local path (which should be a mounted storage device, replicated and/or backed up frequently.)
+State and other data will be written to the specified local path (which should be a mounted storage device, replicated and/or backed up frequently) in Mounted Disk, and the S3-compatible storage in Active/Active or External Service Mode.

 Vault will be run in a local container and used only for transit data encryption and decryption.
 This stateless use of Vault provides easy recovery in the event of a Vault service failure.